Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 * *What is the problem that the business unit faces?
 Be specific about who faces the problem, how frequently it occurs, and how it affects their ability to meet their desired goals.*

 The Ministry of Transport’s (MOT) Land Division, specifically the Public Transportation team, is responsible for overseeing the planning and optimization of public transportation routes in Singapore.
 Due to budget constraints, it’s crucial for the team to ensure that public transport resources are allocated efficiently.
 However, the introduction of new MRT lines, such as the Downtown Line and Thomson-East Coast Line, has resulted in decreased ridership on certain trunk bus services, which are long bus routes connecting various neighborhoods across Singapore.
-These services are now underutilized, as commuters prefer the faster and more predictable MRT options.
+Some of these services are now underutilized, as commuters prefer the faster and more predictable MRT options.

 * *What is the significance or impact of this problem?
 Provide tangible metrics that demonstrate the cost of not addressing this problem.*